 UdptlAddressLocalMask Use this optional property to specify the UDPTL (T.38 or T.30 fax) socket in the same way that the RtpAddressLocalMask property specifies the network interface for communications containing RTP packets.
-UdptIAddressLocalType Use this property to specify the versions of Internet Protocol (IP) that this system uses for UDPTL (T.38 or T.30 fax) communications.
+UdptlAddressLocalType Use this property to specify the versions of Internet Protocol (IP) that this system uses for UDPTL (T.38 or T.30 fax) communications.
 Specify a value from the following list: IP4 - This value indicates that Interaction Media Server supports only IPv4 addresses.
 IP6 - This value indicates that Interaction Media Server supports only IPv6 addresses.
 IP4IP6 - This value indicates that Interaction Media Server uses both IPv4 and IPv6 addresses.
 IP4IP6 - This value indicates that Interaction Media Server uses both IPv4 and IPv6 addresses.
 IP4IP6 - This value indicates that Interaction Media Server uses both IPv4 and IPv6 addresses.
-Atl - This value indicates that Interaction Media Server supports an IPv4 address, an IPv6 addresses, or both addresses, depending on which protocols you have installed currently and are available on this host server.
+IP4IP6 - This value indicates that Interaction Media Server must supply acceptable IPv4 and IPv6 addresses or the system places it on probation.
+For more information about probation, see Probation status in Windows Event Log.
+AII - This value indicates that Interaction Media Server supports an IPv4 address, an IPv6 addresse, or both addresses, depending on which protocols you have installed currently and are available on this host server.
 UdptlPortRange Use this optional property to specify the UDPTL (T.38 or T.30 fax) socket in the same way that RtpPortRange configures voice ports.
 UdptlQosDscpValue Use this property to specify the UDPTL (T.38 or T.30 fax) socket in the same way that RtpQosTaggingEnabled configures voice ports.
 If you do not define this property, UDPTL traffic follows the same QoS tagging rules configured for RTP traffic.
 UdptlQosTaggingEnabled Use this property to specify the UDPTL (T.38 or T.30 fax) socket in the same way that RtpQosDscpValue configures voice ports.
 If you do not define this property, UDPTL traffic follows the same QoS tagging rules configured for RTP traffic.